gantry/docs/pages/01.gantry5/08.theme-development/01.theme-customization/docs.md

 This line would go just above the `</body>` tag in the file and may differ depending on the remote location you wish to have the script load from, CDN or otherwise.

+{% endset %}
+{{ gravui_tabs({'Administrator Method':tab1, 'File Override (Not Recommended)':tab2}) }}

 ## Target Headroom.js

-The next step involves adding another script to the `page.html.twig` file.
-This script will be placed directly above the `</body>` tag, just below the script we used to add `headroom.min.js` to the page.
+The next step involves adding another script to the page.
+This script will be placed directly above the `</body>` tag, just as we did in the previous step, below the script we used to add `headroom.min.js` to the page.

 ```twig
 <script>